EthanChen0915/socialmediaapp/README.md

 # socialmediaapp
-for testing account  if you dont want to register
+test account  if you dont want to register

 test@gmail.com
 password:123123